 From its majestic granite cliffs to its rocky windswept shore, Bar Harbor has been a playground for Northeasterners for more than a century.
-Thanks to a well-preserved downtown, scenic lighthouses, and access to the nearby 47,000-acre Acadia National Park, any of our Bar Harbor vacation rentals make the perfect home base from which to explore this lovely island town and its environs.
+Thanks to a well-preserved downtown, scenic lighthouses, and access to the nearby 47,000-acre Acadia National Park, any of our Bar Harbor vacation rentals make the perfect home base from which to explore the sights of New England.

-Bar Harbor is a outdoor-lover's dream destination.
+Bar Harbor is an outdoor-lover's dream destination.
 Much of that is due to its location on its own island off the mainland.
 Most visitors head first to nearby Acadia National Park.
 Avid hikers have been heading here since 1919, thanks to groups such as The Civilian Conservation Corps, a New Deal organization, that constructed many of the trails - 120 miles in all - and campgrounds used today.
-Visitors can camp at four sites, some year round, and even enjoy food at the Jordan Pond House, the only restaurant on park land.
+Visitors can camp at four sites, some year-round, and even enjoy food at the Jordan Pond House, the only restaurant on parkland.
 Acadia boasts the tallest mountain on the U.S. Atlantic coast and the Bass Harbor Headlight, as well as lakes, streams and a museum.

 If the great outdoors are not your cup of tea, Bar Harbor boasts many indoor opportunities around town sure to lure you from our cozy Bar Harbor cabins!
 The Abbe Museum focuses on Maine's indigenous population and the Bar Harbor Historical Society boasts many historical manuscripts and exhibits.
 Bar Harbor hosts an annual fine arts and music festival, and the College of the Atlantic presents Family Nature Camps throughout the summer.
 You can tour the local winery and brewery, and even take carriage-driving lessons at Wild Iris Farms.